 Kualoa Ranch is located on the East of Oahu with the backdrop of the Ko‘olau mountains.
 Several movies such as Jurassic World and Kong: Skull Island were filmed at this ranch because of the beautiful scenery you’ll find here which makes Kualoa Ranch another great stop for family activities in Oahu.
-You ca go ATV riding, horseback riding, or tour the ranch by foot.
+You can go ATV riding, horseback riding, or tour the ranch on foot.
 You can even support the local community and try their fresh grass-fed beef!

 RELATED: Kualoa Ranch Travel Guide